On Continuity of Robust and Accurate Classifiers: Method

 \begin{definition}[weakly-harmonic problem] A weakly-harmonic problem is the problem of finding a hypothesis $h\in H^1(\calX)$ that minimizes the Lagrangian $\calL$:

-in which $S$ is some random variable supported on $\calX$. \end{definition}
+in which $X$ is some random variable supported on $\calX$. \end{definition}

+$E[h]$ in \eqref{eqn:weakly hamonic problem} is the Dirichlet energy of $h$ and is defined as the mean of the squared Euclidean norm of the gradient of $h$.
 The weakly-harmonic learning problem is the abstraction that we choose to model the learning rules that regularize the norm of the gradient.
 A more realistic model would replace the Dirichlet energy in the definition with the weighted Dirichlet energy of $h$.
 However, doing so would introduce complications in the analysis that are out of the scope of this paper.

 The form of the optimization problem in \eqref{eqn:weakly hamonic problem} allows for the use of methods of variational calculus\cite[section~11.5]{gilbarg2001elliptic}.
 As a result, we can solve for $h$ without having to first assume a representation for $h$.